NiloyKumarKundu/NiloyKumarKundu.github.io/_posts/NLP/2024-08-27-tokenization.md

    import nltk
    nltk.download()
    ```
    This will open a window where you can select and download the necessary resources.
+You can select all packages that you need.

 ## Sentence Tokenization
 Sentence tokenization involves splitting a paragraph into individual sentences.
 Here's how you can perform sentence tokenization with NLTK: